 MANA: Would you please describe to readers what Through The Storms is all about?

-Martha Freudigman: It is a fictional murder mystery with lots of twists that makes it unusual.
+Martha Freudigman: It is a fictional murder mystery with lots of twists that make it unusual.

 MANA: Without giving anything away, please briefly describe the murder mystery plot.